Do you sometimes...

 - Promoting the use of organic fertile soil by avoiding the use of harsh conventional chemicals

-To find a certified organic manufacturer that’s truly steeped in traditional Ayurvedic practice, it only makes sense to go to the heart of Ayurveda – India – for my ashwagandha.
+To find an organic manufacturer that’s truly steeped in traditional Ayurvedic practice, it only makes sense to go to the heart of Ayurveda – India – for our ashwagandha.

-Made from the whole root powder, my Ashwagandha meets all my criteria for a top-tier product:
+Made from the whole root powder, our Organic Ashwagandha meets all our criteria for a top-tier product:

 - Contains the whole root